rosemary-garlic no-knead bread

 Honestly, when it comes to no-knead bread, there’s not much advice to give because it’s SO easy and essentially foolproof.
 But to make 100% sure we all get the best homemade bread we all love and deserve, here are some tips!

-- I know there is that irresistible temptation to tear right into this bread right outta the oven, while it’s hot and carb-y and delicious.
+- I know there is that irresistible temptation to tear right into this bread right outta the oven, while it’s hot and delicious.
 But if you do, be warned: It might end up a little gummy.
-So, I like to let the bread cool until it’s just-warm, then slice into it.
+So, I like to let the bread cool until it’s just warm, then slice into it.
 And then I slather it liberally in salted butter.
 It’s just the right thing to do here.

 - For the sake of brevity, I’ll stop there with tips, but I’ve got a few extras to pay attention to in the Notes section of the recipe below!

-Friends, countrymen, fellow carb lovers, do I even need to say it?
-LET’S GET THIS BREAD.Print
+Friends, countrymen, and fellow carb lovers, do I even need to say it?
+Let’s get this bread!
+If you love dessert like me, make this Quick Banana Bread!

 Rosemary-Garlic No-Knead Bread